Vulnerabilities in Internet Software

 If you continue to use Outlook (especially for the PIM features) you should reduce your risk by ensuring you're running a version that is currently supported by Microsoft with updates and patches.

-- The Office family product support lifecycle FAQ indicates when each version of Office (and therefore Outlook) loses support from Microsoft.
+- Search the Microsoft Support Lifecycle to learn when each version of Office (and therefore Outlook) loses support from Microsoft.